 Once you plug the scented freshener into a socket, that’s it.
 The wonderful scent it releases will overpower the pungent curry odor in no time.

 When it comes to masking curry smells in the house, air diffusers get the work done quickly.

-Simply diffuse your favorite essential oil in an oil diffuser — your nose will thank you later.
+Simply diffuse your favorite essential oil in an oil diffuser, turn it on and say bye to gross curry smells and hello to a new smell.
+Your nose will thank you later.

 #5 Repaint Your Walls

 Okay, I know this sounds a bit extreme.

 But if the smell has stuck on your walls despite trying out other odor removal methods, repainting your walls with an odor-absorbing paint will solve the odor problem once and for all.